zero731/zero731.github.io/_posts/2020-08-29-dealing_with_outliers.markdown

 ### Defining Outliers Mathematically
-Once you've visually determined which variables have outliers that you may need to deal with, you need a way of explicitly quantifying and defining those observations.
+Once you've visually determined which variables have outliers that you may need to deal with, you need a way of explicitly quantifying and defining those observations as outliers.
 There are a few methods for doing this, two of the most common are based on z-scores and on the interquartile range (IQR).
 The z-score method essentially defines outliers for a specific variable as any observation with a value more than 3 standard deviations above or below the mean.
 The following function will return the index of outliers according to the z-score method for a single variable:

 ```
 # first import additional necessary library